ylatuya/XAMLator/README.md

 Visual Studio already has a XAML previewer, but it has some limitations.
 The previewer only reads a XAML and tries to render it, whithout further context.
 If your view relies on any static initialization of the application, you are welcomed with a beatiful exception.

 XAMLator works on a very different way, the code updates are sent to the device where the application is running and the application itself renders the view, where the application is now correctly initialized.
-Another benefit is that you preview it on a real device and you can even preview it in several devices at the same time: an Android tablet, an iPhone X, an iPad, a desktop app... as many as you want!
+Another benefit is that you preview it on a real device and you can even preview it in several devices at the same time: an Android tablet, an iPhone X simulator, an iPad simulator, a desktop app... as many as you want!

 ## How does XAMLator compare to existing solutions?